-6.4.2 Self-Weight Loads
+5.4.2 Self-Weight Loads

-The loads caused by self-weight are precomputed during initialization based on the undisplaced configuration.
-It is therefore assumed that the displacements will be small and that P-delta effects are small for the substructure.
+The loads caused by self-weight are pre-computed during initialization.
+It is therefore assumed that the displacements will be small and that $P-\Delta$ effects are small for the substructure.
 For a nontapered beam element, the lumped loads caused by gravity to be applied at the end nodes are as follows (in the global coordinate system):